lynkfox/SFMod-VanillaRecipesExtended/readme.md

 **Total New Milestones:** 2
 ------

-You can find all the recipes located and how they breakdown (and similar breakdowns for some vanilla versions) in [Documentation/recipe_comparisons](https://github.com/lynkfox/SFMod-VanillaRecipesExtended/blob/main/Documentation/recipe_comparisons)
+You can find all the recipes located and how they breakdown (and similar breakdowns for some vanilla versions) in [Recipe Comparisons](https://github.com/lynkfox/SFMod-VanillaRecipesExtended/blob/main/Documentation/recipe_comparisons)

 [Click here for a more "thematic" description](https://github.com/lynkfox/SFMod-VanillaRecipesExtended/blob/main/Recipe_Descriptions.md)